 NOTES: I like to sauté the onions and spices in oil to really get all of the flavour out of them.
 If you are avoiding oil, you can “sauté” this portion in water until the onions are softened and translucent, about 5 minutes.
 You’ll have to keep adding water to the pot as you cook.

--No surprise here, but I like to use Muir Glen’s fire-roasted tomatoes for this recipe.
+-I like to use Muir Glen’s fire-roasted tomatoes for this recipe.

 -I bet you could do this one in the slow cooker!
 My hunch is to put all of the ingredients into the insert (minus the coconut oil), give it a stir, and set to HIGH for 2-3 hours or LOW for 5-6 hours.

--My stovetop chana masala with lots of options for modifications is right HERE.
+-A stovetop chana masala recipe right HERE.

 2 tablespoons coconut oil